 The Senior Capstone Projects in Engineering, Computer Science and Engineering Technology (SPECSET) at Tennessee Tech integrates the phases of real-world engineering design project from concept to the final client presentation.
 Under the direction of a faculty advisor(s), student teams work with an industry client to solve real-world engineering problems.
 SPECSET provides a meaningful, hands-on undergraduate experience for undergraduates.

-The Innovation Showcase for SPECSET Projects will be held April 25, 2019 in the Leslie Town Centre from 11 a.m. to 1 p.m..
-The Showcase is open to the public.
+The Innovation Showcase for SPECSET Projects date will be posted at a later day.
+The Showcase will open to the public.

 Review the abstracts from the 2018 Innovation Showcase here.